-Having too much glucose in the blood for long periods of time seriously damages the body.
+Having too much glucose in the blood for long periods damages the body.
 The pancreas overworks itself, causing permanent damage, and blood vessels can harden.
 Damaged blood vessels can result in kidney disease, strokes and heart attacks, poor circulation, and other complications.

 Failure by a medical professional to closely monitor diabetic patients' blood sugar frequently leads to medical malpractice claims.
-Mistakes in dosing, dispensing, and packaging insulin can also constitute negligence.Sample Verdicts and Settlements
+Mistakes in dosing, dispensing, and packaging insulin can also constitute negligence.Sample Insulin Overdose Settlements and Verdicts

 Below are summaries of verdicts and reported settlements from medical malpractice cases involving insulin overdoses.

 - 2015 Massachusetts: $2,000,000 Settlement - The plaintiff, a 46-year-old woman with Type 1 diabetes, is admitted to the ER in the evening with a blood pressure of 498 mg/dL.
-The defendant doctor administers 10 units of insulin.
-An hour later, a defendant hospitalist orders more insulin to be given to the patient.
+The doctor administers 10 units of insulin.
+An hour later, a hospitalist orders more insulin to be given to the patient.
 Three and a half hours in, the patient's blood sugar is reduced to 335 from the doctor's initial dose of insulin.
 The defendant nurse administers the hospitalist's additional insulin orders.
-At this point, the patient has received excess insulin, but still appears stable with normal vitals.
-Nobody monitors her blood sugar levels as the night goes on.
-In the early morning, she becomes unresponsive, has no pulse, and suffers hypoglycemic encephalopathy, a brain injury caused by severe hypoglycemia.
+At this point, the patient has received excess insulin.
+But she still appears stable with normal vitals.
+No one monitors her blood sugar levels as the night goes on.
+In the early morning, she becomes unresponsive and has no pulse.
+She suffers hypoglycemic encephalopathy, a brain injury caused by severe hypoglycemia.
 Her blood sugar had dropped to 7 mg/dL.
-The plaintiff argues that the defendants both gave the decedent too much medication and failed to monitor her condition, resulting in her death a week later.
+The plaintiff hired an insulin overdose malpractice lawyer who files a lawsuit.
+The suit contends the defendants gave the decedent too much medication and failed to monitor her condition, resulting in her death a week later.

 - 2014, Iowa: $109,375 Verdict - An adult male is given insulin during a hospital stay.
 He becomes hypoglycemic and suffers a seizure which tears muscles and tendons in his right shoulder.
 The plaintiff claims that the defendant hospital improperly administered insulin and did not check his glucose level in time to prevent the injury.
 He also claims that a hospitalist or endocrinologist should have been consulted promptly.
 The defendant's employees are found to be negligent.
 The plaintiff is awarded $46,875 for compensatory pain and suffering, and $62,500 for hedonic damages, or loss of enjoyment or value of life.

-- 2008, California: $318,944 Arbitration - A 73-year-old male is in the defendant hospital's care.
-He has diabetes and is being treated with insulin.
-Instead of 8 units of insulin, a defendant nurse gives the him 80 units of insulin.
+- 2008, California: $318,944 Arbitration - A 73-year-old male is in the hospital.
+He has diabetes.
+He is being treated with insulin.
+Instead of 8 units of insulin, a defendant nurse gives him 80 units of insulin.
 That amount of insulin is a fatal dose, and the patient dies from respiratory distress following brain damage.
 The defense argues that since the nurse was under the impression that the patient was to receive 80 units, there was no negligence on her part.
 The plaintiff maintains that the decedent's death resulted from negligence and deviation from standards of care.
 The plaintiff is awarded a sum of $318,944 in damages.

 If you or a family member have been injured by an insulin overdose due to negligent medical care, you may be entitled to financial compensation.
-Call our medical malpractice attorneys today at 800-553-5053 or contact us online.Sources
+Call our medical malpractice attorneys today at 800-553-5053.